Hut

 A hut is a small dwelling, which may be constructed of various local materials.
-Huts are a type of vernacular architecture because they are built of readily available materials such as wood, snow, ice, stone, grass, palm leaves, branches, hides, fabric, or mud using techniques passed down through the generations.
+Huts are a type of vernacular architecture because they are built of readily available materials such as wood, snow, stone, grass, palm leaves, branches, clay, hides, fabric, or mud using techniques passed down through the generations.

 The construction of a hut is generally less complex than that of a house (durable, well-built dwelling) but more so than that of a shelter (place of refuge or safety) such as a tent and is used as temporary or seasonal shelter or as a permanent dwelling in some indigenous societies.

 Huts exist in practically all nomadic cultures.
 Some huts are transportable and can stand most conditions of weather.

 Word

 The term is often employed by people who consider non-western style homes in tropical and sub-tropical areas to be crude or primitive, but often the designs are based on traditions of local craftsmanship using sophisticated architectural techniques.
 The designs in tropical and sub-tropical areas favour high airflow configurations built from non-conducting materials, which allow heat dissipation.
 The term house or home is considered by some to be more appropriate.

 In the Western world the word hut is often used for a wooden shed.

 The term has also been adopted by climbers and backpackers to refer to a more solid and permanent structure offering refuge.
 These vary from simple bothies – which are little more than very basic shelters – to mountain huts that are far more luxurious and can even include facilities such as restaurants.

 The word comes from the 1650s, from French hutte "cottage" (16c.), from Middle High German hütte "cottage, hut," probably from Proto-Germanic *hudjon-, related to the root of Old English hydan "to hide," from PIE *keudh-, from root (s)keu- (see hide (n.1)).
 Apparently first in English as a military word.
 Old Saxon hutta, Danish hytte, Swedish hytta, West Frisian and Middle Dutch hutte, Dutch hut are from High German.
-Ukrainian "hata" seems to be known from even earlier ages.
+Ukrainian khata seems to be known from even earlier ages.
 Avestan or ancient Iranian origins presumably." related to hide, a covering.